logo

 White Rumped Shama Chicks

-White Rumped Shama nests are pretty simple, comprising of roots, fallen leaves, ferns, and dry stems.
-There are anywhere between three and five eggs per litter.
+White Rumped Shama nests are quite simple, comprising roots, fallen leaves, ferns, and dry stems.
+There are typically between three and five eggs per clutch.

 Incubation of White Rumped Shama eggs takes between 12 and 15 days.
-Their eggs are about .7 by .9 inches are either white or light aqua color with visible brown blotches.
+Their eggs measure about 0.7 by 0.9 inches and are either white or light aqua in color with visible brown blotches.

 White Rumped Shama Chicks